erping/coursera_ml/README.md

 # coursera_ml
-Learn machine learing from Andrew Ng in coursera
+Learn machine learing from Andrew Ng in coursera.

+Thera are 8 lessions:

+1. Linear regression